Japan Ski Tours

 For example:

-Arrive in Tokyo two days before your trip and mail your bag to our starting point at the Rock Wood Hotel & Spa.
-Your baggage should arrive at the hotel before 9pm the next day.
-Before mailing your bag, be sure to confirm with them that it will be delivered by the night of your tour start date.
+Rockwood Hotel & Spa from the airport.
+Your baggage should arrive at the hotel two days later.
+Before mailing your bag, be sure to confirm with them that it will be delivered by the night of the tour start date.
 In Japan, if they promise a delivery time, it'll be there when they say.

 Pro Tip #2: